Owen Hunt: Characterization

-McKidd has referred to his character and the character of Cristina Yang as "soulmates."
-Speaking of Owen's PTSD storyline, McKidd stated: "What's exciting about telling this story with this character is that it's quite brave of ABC and Shonda [Rhimes], on a prime-time network TV show, to address a tough subject, and one that people don't necessarily want to hear about.
-But so far the writing room is handling it beautifully.
+McKidd has referred to his character and Cristina Yang as "soulmates".
+Speaking of Owen's PTSD storyline, McKidd stated: "What's exciting about telling this story with this character is that it's quite brave of ABC and Shonda [Rhimes], on a primetime network TV show, to address a tough subject, and one that people don't necessarily want to hear about.
+But so far, the writing room is handling it beautifully.
 They're not banging people over the head with it but exploring it in a sensitive and interesting way."
-Owen and Cristina have struggled with their fictional relationship in season eight, leading to Owen having a sexual affair.
-Directly before the episode involving the affair aired, McKidd said to Entertainment Weekly: "The thing about Owen is that he tries to do things perfectly, and obviously, he messes up as the chief because you have to make these odd black-and-white decisions and sometimes you make the wrong decision.
+Owen and Cristina struggled with their fictional relationship in Season 8, culminating in Owen having a sexual affair.
+Directly before the episode involving the affair aired, McKidd told Entertainment Weekly: "The thing about Owen is that he tries to do things perfectly, and obviously, he messes up as the chief because you have to make these odd black-and-white decisions, and sometimes you make the wrong decision.
 There’s a lot of stress in his life at the moment, so he’s trying not to let that affect his efficiency as chief."
-Although the characters' marriage is tested, McKidd reported to The Hollywood Reporter: "I think they're meant for each other.
+Although the characters' marriage was tested, McKidd reported to The Hollywood Reporter: "I think they're meant for each other.
 I hold out faith in Cristina and Owen, even though they go to the darkest places out of all the couples on the show.
-It's going to get worse but it's going to get better soon."
+It's going to get worse, but it's going to get better soon."